husna696/ha_git/README.md

 # sample project
 This is a sample project done for git workshop.
+This is my second updte to the file.